 Tax Returns and Depreciation

-On the flip side, if your property appreciates while you own it, you’ll receive your share on a pro rata basis when the property is eventually sold.
+On the flip side, if your property appreciates while you own it, you’ll receive your share on a pro rata basis if the property is eventually sold.
 This kind of appreciation contributes to the overall ROI you can expect for your real estate investment.

 With TIC investments, the tenant corporation involved in your purchase will guarantee lease payments to property owners throughout the lease.
 With no hassle or inconvenience, these funds are simply deposited into your bank account via direct-deposit on a monthly basis.
+Rents are pre-negotiated and disclosed in the lease – providing 10-15 years of predictable income.

 Limited Fees and Expenses